rsd-darshan/FunFusion/README.md

 - Have fun and challenge your friends to beat your scores!

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or feedback, reach out at [support@funfusion2.com](mailto:support@funfusion2.com).
+For any questions or feedback, reach out at [poudeldarshan44@gmail.com](mailto:poudeldarshan44@gmail.com).

 Enjoy the fun-packed experience with **FunFusion2**! 🎉